-- Given the Arab region's youthful demographics, urban policies must recognize and support youth as development partners and integrate youth concerns into local, national and regional development frameworks.
-Priority should be given to establishing environments conducive to decent and productive job creation, the provision of adequate and affordable housing and equitable access to urban services. - Regional and national economic growth management strategies, and in particular national urbanization policies, should explicitly address access to adequate housing, regularization of informal settlements, upgrading slums and improving infrastructure, basic urban services and access to decent and productive employment. - To avoid urban segregation, exclusion and marginalization, strategies in the region should be directed towards treating displaced persons in an equitable fashion so as to reduce the stigma and animosity between them and host communities.
+Given the Arab region's youthful demographics, urban policies must recognize and support youth as development partners and integrate youth concerns into local, national, and regional development frameworks.
+Priority should be given to establishing environments conducive to decent and productive job creation, the provision of adequate and affordable housing, and equitable access to urban services.

+Regional and national economic growth management strategies, and in particular national urbanization policies, should explicitly address access to adequate housing, regularization of informal settlements, upgrading slums and improving infrastructure, basic urban services, and access to decent and productive employment.

+To avoid urban segregation, exclusion, and marginalization, strategies in the region should be directed towards treating displaced persons in an equitable fashion so as to reduce the stigma and animosity between them and host communities.
 Housing and employment programmes should have mutual benefits and be designed to leverage the opportunities and added value presented by these populations.
-As governments and humanitarian and United Nations agencies work to cope with the consequences of displacement beyond the temporary shelter

-- solutions of the camps, inter-agency and multi-stakeholder coordination will be necessary to ensure that humanitarian responses are compatible with local urban development objectives and United Nations standards and that the opportunities presented to and by these populations are utilized. - Innovative policies and programmes should be explored to assist refugees until return to their home countries is possible.
+As governments, the humanitarian, and the United Nations agencies work to cope with the consequences of displacement beyond the temporary shelter solutions of the camps, inter-agency and multi-stakeholder coordination will be necessary to ensure that humanitarian responses are compatible with local urban development objectives and United Nations standards and that the opportunities presented to and by these populations are utilized.

+Innovative policies and programmes should be explored to assist refugees until return to their home countries is possible.
 Linking their skills and productive capacities to the formal economies of host countries through inclusive local economic development initiatives and job creation to enhance productivity and eradicate labour practices that violate human rights, including child labour, should eventually be sought.
+These innovative policies and measures should be aimed at improving the livelihoods and lives of both the refugees and the citizens of host countries.

+Reconciliation and reconstruction of urban centres are a development priority if adequate housing, basic services, and livelihood opportunities are to be provided for those affected by war, occupation, civil strife, and natural disasters.

+The reform of land titling and registration mechanisms should tackle fragmented and unregulated urbanization in order to promote compact, inclusive cities and prevent the further expansion of unplanned urban settlements on valuable agricultural land, recognizing the inextricable links between food, energy and water.

+Migrant workers in Dubai, United Arab Emirates © Philip LANGE Shutterstock

-These innovative policies and measures should be aimed at improving the livelihoods and lives of both the refugees and the citizens of host countries. - Reconciliation and reconstruction of urban centres are a development priority if adequate housing, basic urban services and livelihood opportunities are to be provided for those affected by war, occupation, civil strife and natural disasters. - The reform of land titling and registration mechanisms should tackle fragmented and unregulated urbanization in order to promote compact, inclusive cities and prevent the further expansion of unplanned urban settlements on valuable agricultural land, recognizing the inextricable links between food, energy and water. - The collection and management of disaggregated housing and urbanization data must be improved as part of the effort to monitor progress towards achieving the Sustainable Development Goals and implementation of the New Urban Agenda. - A nexus approach to urban settings may be a more effective approach to the urban-rural dynamic since policies and investments in one area may have direct implications in another.
-Efforts to integrate management and governance across sectors and scales help stakeholders move beyond conventional policymaking and decision-making in silos and lead to an approach that manages trade-offs and builds the overall resilience of development through synergies across thematic areas by addressing the challenges of human development and urban development simultaneously - Regional platforms and mechanisms are vital for coordinating and monitoring the implementation of housing and sustainable urbanization strategies in the Arab region.
+The collection and management of disaggregated housing and urbanization data must be improved as part of the effort to monitor progress towards achieving the Sustainable Development Goals and the implementation of the New Urban Agenda.

+A nexus approach to urban settings may be a more effective approach to the urban-rural dynamic since policies and investments in one area may have direct implications in another.
+Efforts to integrate management and governance across sectors and scales help stakeholders move beyond conventional policymaking and decision-making in silos and lead to an approach that manages trade-offs and builds the overall resilience of development through synergies across thematic areas by addressing the challenges of human development and urban development simultaneously

+Regional platforms and mechanisms are vital for coordinating and monitoring the implementation of housing and sustainable urbanization strategies in the Arab region.
 Regional organizations and entities can play an important role in fostering inclusive urban development policies in the region.
-The Arab Ministerial Forum for Housing and Urban Development mechanism is vital in this regard and efforts should be made to strengthen it at the regional and country levels in order to monitor housing and sustainable urban development priorities in the Arab region in the context of the sustainable development goals and the New Urban Agenda.
+The Arab Ministerial Forum for Housing and Urban Development mechanism is vital in this regard and efforts should be made to strengthen it at the regional and country levels in order to monitor housing and sustainable urban development priorities in the Arab region in the context of the Sustainable Development Goals and the New Urban Agenda.

-IV.
-Urbanization and the economy